tmarkiewicz/ibm-cpd-workshop/_discovery/whats_next.md

 date: 1970-01-31
 ---

 Congratulations, you've made it!
-Our accelerator is now ready to use.
+Our customer care app is now ready to use.

 ## Next steps
+This workshop was based off of the following code pattern: [https://developer.ibm.com/patterns/enhance-customer-help-desk-with-smart-document-understanding](https://developer.ibm.com/patterns/enhance-customer-help-desk-with-smart-document-understanding/).
+Take a look and explore adding Smart Document Understabnding to further enhance the queries to Discovery.

 ### Homework
-If you'd like to continue your exploration of CPD, here are a few ideas:
+If you'd like to continue your exploration of Cloud Pak for Data, here are a few ideas:

-1. Setup your own Cloud Pak for Data (CPD) instance
+1. Setup your own Cloud Pak for Data instance
 2. Read and watch more developer-focused information and tutorials at [IBM Developer](https://developer.ibm.com/)
 3. TK